-Metropolitan Police Service data states that 172 modern slavery offences were submitted by first responder agencies in Hammersmith & Fulham between August 2019 - July 2020.
+Metropolitan Police Service data states that 172 modern slavery offences were submitted by first responder agencies in Hammersmith & Fulham between August 2019 and July 2020.
 This only accounts for the cases known to the partners who share data and therefore the actual numbers of cases are anticipated to be much higher.

-Our Approach
+Our approach

-Hammersmith & Fulham takes a Coordinated Community Response (CCR) to ending modern slavery and asks everyone to take responsibility.
+Hammersmith & Fulham takes a coordinated community response (CCR) to ending modern slavery and asks everyone to take responsibility.
 The CCR requires us not only to respond appropriately within our own agencies, but also to work together with other organisations.

-Our Objectives
+Our objectives

+Objective 1: Victims identified

+Identifying people as victims or survivors of modern slavery is important in making sure they can access appropriate support.

+Objective 2: Exploitation prevented

+By investigating exploitation and empowering individuals to know and exercise their rights, we can prevent exploitation.

+Objective 3: Victims supported

-- 1. Objective One: Victims identified -Identifying people as victim/survivors of modern slavery is important in making sure they can access appropriate support. - 2.
-Objective Two: Exploitation prevented -By investigating exploitation and empowering individuals to know and exercise their rights, we can prevent exploitation. - 3.
-Objective Three: Victims supported -Victim/survivors of modern slavery can have a range of needs and our approach is both holistic and trauma-informed. - 4.
-Objective Four: Exploiters bought to justice - Modern slavery is a crime and exploiters must be brought to justice to prevent them from exploiting others.
+Victims and survivors of modern slavery can have a range of needs and our approach is both holistic and trauma-informed.

+Objective 4: Exploiters bought to justice

+Modern slavery is a crime and exploiters must be brought to justice to prevent them from exploiting others.